gburghardt/oxydizr/README.md

    Notice how the `showFullSizeImage` method is defined with a named function.
    The `function click` part tells Oxydizr that this method should only be executed during a click event.
-Since Oxydizr is currently processing a click event and the `Slideshow.prototype.showFullSizeImage.name` property is "click", Oxydizr proceeds to invoke this method.
+Since Oxydizr is currently processing a click event and the `SlideshowController.prototype.showFullSizeImage.name` property is "click", Oxydizr proceeds to invoke this method.
 6. Oxydizr attempts to extract the `params` for this controller action by looking for a `data-action-params` attribute on the `<a>` tag.
 It finds none, so the `params` object passed into `SlideshowController#showFullSizeImage`